-|2020 planning figures|
+|2021 planning figures|

-|100%||of people of concern registered on an individual basis|
+|100%||of people of concern will be registered on an individual basis|

-|100%||of people of concern identified in need of resettlement submitted for resettlement under the Emergency Transit Mechanism|
+|100%||of people of concern identified as in need of resettlement will be submitted for resettlement under the Emergency Transit Mechanism and other complementary pathways|

-|2018 year-end results|
+|2019 year-end results|

 People of Concern

-Key prioritiesIn 2020, UNHCR will focus on:
+Key prioritiesIn 2021, UNHCR will focus on:

 - Maintaining and strengthening a favorable protection environment, including through the Emergency Transit Mechanism programme.

 - Ensuring an emergency preparedness and response capacity for potential new influxes while sustaining assistance to refugees and IDPs and supporting their access to basic social services.